Home » Blog » Could secondhand smoke make your child’s sleep apnea worse?

 Researchers writing in the International Journal of Pediatric Otorhinolaryngology conducted a study of children who had undergone sleep studies.
 For children with the most severe form of obstructive sleep apnea, exposure to second-hand smoke was associated with 1.48 times the number of stop-breathing episodes compared to children who hadn’t been exposed.

 This puts those children at more risk for complications like brain damage, poor educational outcomes, behavioral problems, and heart disease.
 However, there was no increase in risk for children with mild or moderate OSA.

 If your child is at risk for OSA and is regularly exposed to second-hand smoke, what can you do to reduce their risks?

-If you're a medical or dental provider to children with OSA and secondhand smoke exposure, you may want to fast-track their referrals to ENTs or sleep doctors.
-Because secondhand smoke exposure increases the amount of time the brain spends without oxygen each night, it is essential that these children receive treatment as soon as possible for their condition.
+If you’re a medical or dental provider to children with OSA and secondhand smoke exposure, you may want to fast-track their referrals to ENTs or sleep doctors.
+Because secondhand smoke exposure increases the amount of time the brain spends without oxygen each night, these children must receive treatment as soon as possible for their condition.